271374667/filesizelib/docs/examples/basic.md

 ### Same-Unit vs Mixed-Unit Operations

-ByteUnit now features intelligent arithmetic that preserves units when both operands have the same unit:
+FileSizeLib now features intelligent arithmetic that preserves units when both operands have the same unit:

 ```python
 # Same-unit operations preserve the unit